 - You must have prior experience in China, as assessed by Global Education Oregon.

 - Tsinghua University will not accept students that are citizens of the People's Republic of China (PRC).
 This includes those who are US permanent residents.
 You must provide a copy of a non-Chinese passport.
+Dual US-Chinese citizens are eligible and will need to apply for the program with their US passport.

 - For the Advanced Chinese Language and Areas Studies Program, you need a minimum of three years of college-level Chinese language.